 Dumbbells are effective at isolating muscles to make them bigger.

 Dumbbells are another great piece of equipment you should use within your workouts.
-Also, many people want to know how to build a perfect chest with dumbbells.
 They work particularly well because of three reasons:

 - You get to prioritize specific muscle groups.
 For example, you can isolate your biceps, triceps, delts, forearms, chest, and such.